Jury weighs murder charges against Philadelphia abortion doctor

 The case focuses on whether the infants were born alive and then killed.

-The seven-woman, five-man jury that heard five weeks of testimony deliberated about eight hours on Wednesday before retiring.
+The seven-woman, five-man jury that heard five weeks of testimony deliberated about three hours on Tuesday afternoon after receiving instructions from Judge Jeffrey Minehart.

 Gosnell is charged with four counts of first-degree murder for delivering live babies during late-term abortions and then deliberately severing their spinal cords, prosecutors said.